 Eligibility For Aid

-There are at least three types of eligibility criteria:
+There are at least two types of eligibility criteria:

 - Financial need based

 Sources of aid

 There are at least three different sources of aid: